List of Power Rangers Lost Galaxy characters: Kendrix Morgan

 She also pilots the Wildcat GalactabeastGalactazord.

-Kendrix dies halfway into the series by giving her life to save Terra Venture and Cassie of the Space Power Rangers.
+Kendrix dies two-thirds into the series by giving her life to save Terra Venture and Cassie of the Space Power Rangers.
 When Karone is thrown off a cliff by Trakeena, Kendrix's spirit (in Ranger form) passes on her Transmorpher (and with it her powers) to Karone who promptly retrieves the powers' corresponding Quasar Saber from Trakeena and helps save the rest of the Rangers.
 When the Quasar Sabers are returned to Mirinoi in the finale, Kendrix is brought back to life by unknown means - she subsequently reclaims the Quasar Saber and joins her teammates in fighting alongside the Lightspeed Rescue Rangers against Trakeena on Earth, but does not appear as a returning Ranger in the finale of Power Rangers Super Megaforce to help the current team finish off the final attack by the Armada as Karone was the Pink Galaxy Ranger.

 Kendrix is played by Valerie Vernon.